 Tips and Tricks for Laundry on the Road

-Following the suggestions in the packing list section on materials and types of clothing will make laundry much easier.
+There are suggestions on the packing list recommending materials (quick dry, dirt deflecting etc.) and types of clothing that may make laundry day easier.

 Use a Service

 Unless you’re in a really remote area your best bet may be to have someone do laundry for you.
 Your hotel has to have some way of getting clean dry sheets and towels and will often use their equipment to provide laundry service during down times.
 The water used is nearly always cool (hot is almost unheard of) and line drying is common.